 11. Casa Pearl

-Here is your place for oysters and tacos.
+Here is an upscale restaurant for Virginia oysters and tacos.
 Yes, that does sound like an odd combination but it works well.

-The blend of flavors in the food is second to none, they have fun cocktails, and fair prices.
+The blend of flavors at Casa Pearl is second to none, they have fun cocktails, fresh seafood, and fair prices.
 What more can you ask for?
+Oh, and they have a raw bar.

 It helps that the food is beautifully presented as well.
 Makes my mouth water just looking at it.
 The hushpuppies and brussel sprouts appetizers come highly recommended.